 Peacocks originate from the Asian mainland, but now they are seen in almost every park and zoo all across the world.
 Peacocks are the main point of attraction and their glamorous vast tail feathers are the reason behind their beauty.

 Importance Of The Colour Of A Male Peacock

 Peacocks are the males and the peahens are the females of the pheasant’s Peafowls.
-Peacocks have arguably the most colourful ornate plumage than any other bird.
+Peacocks have arguably the most colorful ornate plumage than any other bird.

 The peacocks spread their feathers to attract their mate.
 They also make a certain kind of noise using their feathers which is a call for mating.

 We have covered a lot of things in this article.
-We have come to know about the differences between peafowls, peacocks and peahens.
-Peacocks are more beautiful and have huge colourful tail feathers which makes them more attractive.
+We have come to know about the differences between peafowls, peacocks, and peahens.
+Peacocks are more beautiful and have huge colorful tail feathers which makes them more attractive.
 The vast feathers help them to attract their mate during the mating season.

 Keep Reading-Oreos & Dogs: Know Before You Feed Oreos To Your Dog